Kristi graduated from the University of Kansas with a degree in Human Development and Developmental Psychopathology of Children.

 - There is a different definition for truancy for each state in the US

-- Kids are most likely to be absent in kindergarten and 12th grades.
+- Kids are most likely to be absent in high school.

 - The highest number of truant children are from low-income families.